 Apparently The Danes are the happiest people on the planet, yup, the planet!

-And if that wasn’t reason enough to visit, Copenhagen offers a wide mix of culture from colourful houses to beautiful palaces and an alternative freetown.
-I am hugely excited to visit charming Copenhagen this December and have only three days to get festive and get cultured with friends.
+And if that wasn’t reason enough to visit, Copenhagen offers lots of sightseeing with a wide mix of culture from colourful houses to beautiful palaces and an alternative freetown.
+I am hugely excited to visit this December and have only three days to get festive and cultured with friends.
 Here is a top seven list of things I want to visit (in no particular oder)!

 This is like something out of a sci-fi movie.
 Seriously, this spaceship is stunning.
 The Den Blå Planet is actually the largest aquarium in Northern Europe.
 Water engulfs all sides to give a submerged feeling and it reduces energy consumption by using sea water cooling units.
 It’s great to hear that they also share marine research and support educational projects.